Emergency!: Equipment

 The orange radio Gage and DeSoto used was a model 3502 Biocom Biophone.
 It came in an orange fiberglass case and was fully portable.
-It could transmit EKG and voice simultaneously, could be charged in 15 minutes, and had one hour of talking time.
+It could transmit EKG and voice, could be charged in 15 minutes, and had one hour of talking time.
 The radio had eight duplex UHF channels and a total of 12 watts of transmitting power.
 There were two Biophones used on the series, one smaller than the other.

 In "Survival on Charter #220", Gage and DeSoto are briefly seen using a Motorola Apcor, with Dr. Early and Nurse McCall using a Motorola base station back at Rampart.

 The electrocardiograph (ECG or EKG) machine used in the show was a Datascope Model 850 Dual Trace Physiological Monitor.
 This model came out in 1971 and was the first portable, battery rechargeable unit of its kind.
 Its original price was $2,000.
 In the middle of Season 4, the show switched to a Datascope MD/2, which was a combined monitor and defibrillator that allowed the monitor unit to slide out.
-With the monitor docked, it can read and display an EKG through the defibrillator paddles; this function is shown several times during the series, and anticipates the development of the AED, only a few years later.
+With the monitor docked, it can read and display an EKG through the defibrillator paddles; this function is shown several times during the series, and anticipates the development of the automated external defibrillator, only a few years later.
 The paramedics also carried some medical equipment in a black model PF-3300 Old Pal tackle box, commonly used by the fire department at the time.
 There were instances when the actors encountered difficulty in pronouncing medical terms correctly, so some scenes show the characters from the back or behind a mask, which allowed them to dub in the correct pronunciations at a later time.

 Many items of the equipment were donated to the Smithsonian Institution's National Museum of American History in May 2000.

 The protective clothing ("turn-out gear") that the firefighters wore, including the MSA Topgard helmets, as well as nearly all other equipment such as insignia, were standard fire department issue at the time.

 The badges used in the series were authentic fire department badges.
 At the end of filming each day, they were collected, stored for safekeeping and then reissued the next day.